strykeforce/deadeye/docs/installation.rst

+.. _sect_install:

 ************
 Installation
 ************

 This section describes how to prepare a Jetson Nano for Deadeye deployment.
-We deploy the base Linux OS, and prepare the system for automated provisioning in the next section (see :ref:`deployment`).
+We deploy the base Linux OS, and prepare the system for automated provisioning in the next section (see :ref:`sect_deployment`).

+.. note:: This step is only done once for each Jetson Nano Development Kit SD card you prepare.

 .. contents:: Topics